Contact Games

 June 11 to July 10, 2010

-Contact Games focuses on novelty as a means to promote amusement.
-Large interactive sculptures combine with absurd serigraph prints to reference the artificial obsession with the new.
-For Dickie the novelty object is the quintessential example of a form that rejoices in excess and is truthful about its moral shortcomings.
-It is an object of play but is created from a place of science, physics and reason.
-This conflict that occurs between pleasure and logic is the basis for the competition in Contact Games.
+Contact Games harnessed ideas of whimsy and the outlandish to provoke amusement: large interactive sculptures combined with absurd serigraph prints referenced artificial obsessions with the new.
+In this exhibition, novelty objects and scenarios exemplified quintessential forms that rejoice in excess, truthful about their moral shortcomings: sites of play created, however, from a place of science, physics and reason.
+This conflict between delight and logic formed the basis for the fantastic competitions in Contact Games.